How does a heat pump work in winter?

 Do heat pumps work in cold weather?

-As heat pumps use fresh air from outside to heat your home, it’s natural to wonder how your home stays warm with a heat pump even in the winter.
 Just because it’s cold, doesn’t mean there isn’t free energy available.
 Your heat pump uses free energy from the outside air to heat your pump’s refrigerant, which immediately starts boiling, even at subzero temperatures, meaning there’s little to no chance of the refrigerant in your heat pump freezing over, even in the coldest of winters.
-This means your heat pump works exactly the same way in winter as it does the rest of the year – leaving your home cosy and warm for a fraction of the energy cost.

 Air source heat pumps: how efficient are they in winter?

-When measuring a heat pump’s efficiency in winter, it’s worth looking at Seasonal Coefficient of Performance (SCOP) which gives a zoomed-out view of how a heat pump will perform seasonally.
-The SCOP factors in the temperature changes between summer and winter, to give you a clear picture.
-Your Vaillant air source heat pump provided by Aira can achieve a SCOP of up to 5.03, meaning it can deliver up to 5.03 kilowatts of heat for every 1 kilowatt of electricity it consumes, making their efficiency over 500%.
+The SCOP factors in the temperature changes between summer and winter, to give you a clear picture of efficiency.
+An Aira Heat Pump, for example, can achieve a SCOP of up to 4.7, meaning it can deliver up to 4.7 kilowatts of heat for every 1 kilowatt of electricity it consumes, making its efficiency over 400%.
 Beat that, boilers – which struggle to reach even 90% efficiency in moderate weather.

-Overall, an air to water heat pump or ground source heat pump is amongst the most efficient home heating systems you could choose, even in the depths of winter – and definitely more efficient than a gas guzzling boiler.
+Overall, an air to water heat pump or ground source heat pump is amongst the most efficient home heating systems you could choose, even in the depths of winter – and definitely more efficient than a gas-guzzling boiler.

 How cold can a heat pump work?

-The coldest temperature your heat pump can work will depend on both the type of heat pump you have, and how effective your home’s insulation is.
 Most households choose an air-to-water heat pump, which still works effectively in temperatures as low as -10C, and some even have an efficiency rate of over 200% at -20C, according to research from Oxford University’s Environmental Change Institute.
-With average UK winters hitting just below 0 degrees, you’ll find an air to water heat pump can keep you cosy on the harshest of winter nights.

 What problems can an air source heat pump face in cold UK weather?